 Background and objective

 FRAME, VOICE, REPORT! is a support facility granted by the European Commission with the objective of strengthening and enhancing awareness and engagement among EU citizens in relation to the Sustainable Development Goals - more commonly known as the Global Goals.

-Through two application rounds (one in 2018 and one in 2019) FRAME, VOICE, REPORT support facility will finance communication actions of European civil society organisations in order to raise awareness and increase engagement of EU citizens in the efforts towards realising the Global Goals.
+Through two application rounds (one in 2018 and one in 2019) FRAME, VOICE, REPORT has financed communication actions of European civil society organisations in order to raise awareness and increase engagement of EU citizens in the efforts towards realising the Global Goals.
 The grants also involve a joint learning cycle for grantees.
 See all granted Actions under "Grant overview"

 FRAME, VOICE, REPORT is designed and managed by six European partners - CISU, COP, KEPA, LAFEDE, RESACOOP and WILDE GANZEN plus 11.11.11 as associate - and built on these partners’ previous experiences with development education:

 Wilde Ganzen (www.wildeganzen.nl) from the Netherlands and CISU (www.cisu.dk) from Denmark were both part of the EU funded project Reframing the Message that wanted to raise awareness about and question the values and frames used in development communication as well as stressing global interconnectedness and causes and context of poverty and inequality.
 Reframing the message produced a background and toolbox document as well as a communication toolkit.